BaronYSYong/ros-basic-tutorial/README.md

 ```

 ### roscd
 roscd is part of the rosbash suite.
-It allows you to change directory (cd) directly to a package or a stack. <br>
+It allows you to change directory (cd) directly to a package or a stack. <br />
 Usage
  ```
 $ roscd [locationname[/subdir]]